lennertderyck/beta.lennertderyck.be/src/_pages/sesam.md

 ```js
 sesamCollapse.initialize();
 ```

+#### With node.js
+Sesam is a script that uses DOM nodes.
+Since the DOM is not accessible in node.js, using Sesam would give some errors.
+But you can use Sesam with bundlers like Parcel or Webpack.
+Personally I think Parcel is the best option for simple webapplications because it doesn't require much configuration.
+I also have a [Parcel-boilerplate on GitHub](https://github.com/lennertderyck/parcel-boilerplate).

 > **Note**<br>
 > You can initialize the script as soon the document is loaded.
 Otherwise you would get an error saying the node couldn't be found.